Merkel: Amazon deforestation threatens EU-Mercosur deal | DW | 21.08.2020

 Merkel promised activists

-Seibert's remarks comes a day after Merkel met with youth climate activists in Berlin, including Greta Thunberg.
+Seibert's remarks come a day after Merkel met with youth climate activists in Berlin, including Greta Thunberg.

 German climate campaigner Luisa Neubauer, who also attended the meeting, went as far as to say on Twitter that Merkel had vowed to "definitely not sign" the trade deal.